Unbreakable smart lock devastated to discover screwdrivers exist

 So those are two catastrophic software errors.
 What about the actual physical lock itself?

-Aside from the nice-looking but shoddy aluminum alloy it is built out of - oh, and the lack of a physical step in the lock arm itself that all decent lock manufacturers add to prevent thieves from shimming it open – there is another pretty insane flaw in the lock: you can unscrew the back off.
+Aside from the nice-looking but shoddy aluminum alloy it is built out of – oh, and the lack of a decent physical step in the lock arm itself that all decent lock manufacturers add to prevent thieves from shimming it open – there is another pretty insane flaw in the lock: you can potentially unscrew the back off.

 Sponsored: Minds Mastering Machines - Call for papers now open